 In order to provide information regarding the proposed project and the EIA process, a background information document (BID) for the project was compiled at the outset of the process (refer to Appendix G).
-The BID (including a map and a reply form inviting I&APs to register for the proposed project and submit details of any issues and concerns) was distributed to identified stakeholders and I&APs, and additional copies were made available at public venues within the broader study area as well as elsewhere within the Province.
-To date over 500 copies of the BID have been distributed.
+The BID (including a map and a reply form inviting I&APs to register for the proposed project and submit details of any issues and concerns) was distributed to identified stakeholders and I&APs, and additional copies were made available at public venues within the broader study area.
+To date over 300 copies of the BID have been distributed.